 “We’re now in totally uncharted waters, especially when it comes to hacking and identity theft,” Adam Levin, cyber security expert and founder of Cyberscout, tells Yahoo Life.
 “Breaches have become the third certainty in life behind death and taxes.”
 He says that identity thieves “prey on vulnerability and distraction,” like working from home while running a household and other major upheavals in routine.

-Meanwhile, Americans are spending 30 percent more money online and this year, have been using online platforms like Zoom, UberEats, tele-health services, and mobile banking apps more than ever while socially distancing.
+Meanwhile, Americans are spending 30 percent more money online and suddenly signing up for things like Zoom, UberEats, tele-health services, and mobile banking apps.
 All of this fans the flames for hackers, phishers, and identity thieves.
 Now is the time to empower yourself by practicing what Levin calls “cyber hygiene”—the online equivalent of frequent hand-washing—to keep your private information airtight.

 He says you can take back control of your online data with the three ‘M’s: minimize your risk of exposure, monitor whether you have a problem, and manage the damage.

 It’s not as daunting as it sounds.
 In fact, the right online security tools make it easy to stay safe; invest in them once and they’ll practically run on autopilot.
 Antivirus software, encrypted messaging apps, password managers—these are just a few of the products that can prevent your world from turning upside down.